-- Now safely connect these leads to 230 V AC Supply for a very short period (about 1-4 Sec) [or for a short time where the Voltage rise to 63.2% of the Source Voltage] .
+- Now safely connect these leads to 24VDC or 230 V AC Supply for a very short period (about 1-4 Sec) [or for a short time where the Voltage rises to 63.2% of the Source Voltage] .

-- Now short the capacitor terminals (Please be careful to do that and make sure that you have wear safety goggles)
+- Now short the capacitor terminals (Please be careful to do that and make sure that you have worn safety goggles)

 - If it makes a strong spark, then the capacitor is good.